Last updated: 15 March 2018

 - Fra en stol i Minas Gerais – more Brazil, seen from inside and outside via a reading of Henrik Stangerup and Joao Guimaraes Rosa (eller omvendt); ditto

 - Byens fortælling, byens puls – the big city: Salvador, Brasil

 - Byvandringer – NB, but still litcrit

 - At holde et landskab gående – Morten Søndergaard and AN Other

 - Palimpsest – pot pourri

 - Rejsens Sted – Thomas Boberg

-- Stedets Vidne – Carsten Jensen (closest DK gets to travel lit but old style), and others
+- Stedets Vidne – Carsten Jensen (closest DK gets to old school travel lit), and others

 Kortet (the map):